colesmcintosh/how-to-deepseek-ocr/README.md

 # DeepSeek-OCR: Contexts Optical Compression on A100

-Hands-on notebook implementation of the [DeepSeek-OCR paper](https://github.com/deepseek-ai/DeepSeek-OCR/blob/main/DeepSeek_OCR_paper.pdf).
-This project demonstrates how to compress document images to ~100 vision tokens (10-20x fewer than text) and decode with 97% OCR precision at 10x compression ratio.
+Hands-on tutorial for using the DeepSeek-OCR model from the [DeepSeek-OCR paper](https://github.com/deepseek-ai/DeepSeek-OCR/blob/main/DeepSeek_OCR_paper.pdf).
+This notebook demonstrates how to compress document images to ~100 vision tokens (10-20x fewer than text) and decode with 97% OCR precision at 10x compression ratio.

 ## Overview